devsonni/Mowito-Assignment/README.md

-# Mowito Assignment on Computer Vision
+# Smart-Cart Vision

-- Detection_Script (main) was created in google colab for detection algorithm, clone this repository and change directory in main script for invoking trained models in script.
+- Detection_Script (main) was created in Google colab for the detection algorithm, clone this repository, and change directory in the main script for invoking trained models in the script.
 Trained models are saved in /Trained-Model.
-- All dependecies installation code is mentioned in colab script.
-Moreover, each line of code has it's own comment for understanding usage of each line.
+- All dependencies installation code is mentioned in colab script.
+Moreover, each line of code has its own comment for understanding the usage of each line.

 ## Results
 - **Task 1**: The output should contain the **value of barcode**, and how many times every barcode appears in the image ( there could be repetitions of the barcode).
 This output could be printed ✅